zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Simone:  Thank you very much.
 I’m delighted to hear it .
 I really appreciate the job offer.

 Renaldo:  I think we now need to talk about salary.
-Wh at are your salary requirements?
+What are your salary requirements?

 Simone:  Well, for this type of position, I would be l ooking for a salary range between $60,000 and $65,000.